 Also, from the ice cream sandwich, Google decided to bring all its services under a single roof hence Google Play.

 Android Version 4.1 also known as Jelly Bean, was revealed at the 2012 Google I/O Developer Conference.
 And displayed the world its all-new feature of Voice Typing with the help of inbuilt speech to text mechanism.

-Jelly Bean's aim was to further improve the user interface and enhance the OS functionality with the help of 'Google Now'.
-This was a successful attempt as the overall performance did improve immensely.
+Jelly Bean aimed to improve the user interface further and enhance the OS functionality with the help of 'Google Now.'
+This was a successful attempt at the overall performance did improve immensely.

 The update of Nougat offered elements like quick switching among the applications, a multi-window view with an advanced notification bar.
 Another exciting thing that Android N brought was more than 1400 emojis along with a battery saver feature.